 Employee referral programs are a highly effective recruiting tool.
-In fact, studies from the Society for Human Resource Management (SHRM) reveal that more than 80 percent of organizations rank these programs as the number one source of high-quality hires.1
+In fact, studies from the Society for Human Resource Management (SHRM) reveal that more than 80% of organizations rank employee referral programs as the number one source of high-quality hires.1

 You can use social media to engage existing employees in the hiring process.
 Educate your employees and managers on how to use social networks for professional purposes and encourage them to get involved.
 Employees can then post open requisitions to their own social networks.
 They can also post relevant industry news that may interest potential candidates.